Ojbirke/Smorasmanagement/README.md

 ### Database Preservation During Deployment

 - When you redeploy the application, your production database is automatically preserved
+- The system uses a GitHub-based backup synchronization mechanism to ensure backups persist across deployments
-- Pre-deployment script detects existing deployment backups and keeps them intact
+- Pre-deployment script pulls the latest backups from the repository before checking for existing deployment backups
 - Startup script prioritizes deployment backups during restoration
+- Any new backups created are automatically pushed to the repository for persistence
 - This ensures your live data (teams, players, matches) is never overwritten by development data

 ### Backup Workflow